silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 </div>

 The variables that can be used in a template vary based on the object currently in [scope](#scope).
 Scope defines what object the methods get called on.
-For the standard `Page.ss` template the scope is the current [api:Page_Controller] class.
-This object gives you access to all the database fields on [api:Page_Controller], its corresponding [api:Page] record and any subclasses of those two.
+For the standard `Page.ss` template the scope is the current [api:PageController] class.
+This object gives you access to all the database fields on [api:PageController], its corresponding [api:Page] record and any subclasses of those two.

 **mysite/code/Layout/Page.ss**